Color Matching Popsicles – Educational Craft for Kids

-For example, you can cut extra felt cloth and glue it to the stick for color and texture (such as this one).
+For example, you can cut extra felt cloth and glue it to the stick for color and texture.
 Or you can simply paint your craft stick or buy a pre-colored version.

 For kids who are just learning colors for the first time, you may want to show them only up to 3 colors at a time.
-Introduce the colors and their names with the 3-period lesson as explained by a Montessori training blog here.
+Introduce the colors and their names and model naming and noticing colors.